Double metasurfaces and Optimal transport: Regularity of optimal maps for the cost Lg

 \section{Regularity of optimal maps for the cost \texorpdfstring{$\sqrt{(g(y)-f(\p(x)))^2+|\p(x)-y|^2}$}{Lg}}

-In this section we determine conditions on $f$ and $g$ so that {\it the partial regularity theory} of De Philippis and Figalli is applicable to our problems, specifically \cite[Theorem 3.1]{partial-regularity_optimalmaps}, and therefore the optimal maps appearing in Sections \ref{sec:single metasurface} and \ref{doublemetasurface} are sufficiently regular on $\Omega$ except possibly on a relatively closed set $\Sigma \subset \Omega$ that has measure zero.
-This application requires the densities $\rho_0$, $\rho_1$ to be bounded away from zero and infinity and being sufficiently smooth.
+In this section, we determine conditions on $f$, $g$, and $\varphi$ so that {\it the partial regularity theory} of De Philippis and Figalli is applicable to the optimal maps appearing in our problems, specifically \cite[Theorem 1.3]{partial-regularity_optimalmaps}, and therefore the optimal maps appearing in Sections \ref{sec:single metasurface} and \ref{doublemetasurface} are sufficiently regular on $\Omega$ except possibly on a relatively closed set $\Sigma \subset \Omega$ that has measure zero.